Stromo01/M7011E/readme.md

 The installs needed:
 pip install djangorestframework
 pip install django
-pip install Pillow(might not be needed, you could try without first)
+pip install Pillow(might not be needed, you could try without first) pip install mysqlclient

 Before running the server, make sure that the database is running.
 (Google Cloud)